By Alex Bury, Organizational Development Consultant

 By the end of the event, Rachel had made her first donation to VO, had forgiven me for leading her to believe there was a new vegan guy in town, and I had told my friends, “I’m going to marry Jack.”

-Rachel is involved in veg advocacy in many ways and succeeded at getting her entire CalTrans office (that is, the state of California’s Department of Transportation) to celebrate Oakland Veg Week.
-She also gave me a private tour of the new Bay Bridge before it opened!
+Rachel is involved in veg advocacy in many ways and succeeded at getting everyone in her office to celebrate Oakland Veg Week.

 Rachel recently started the busy Facebook group Let’s Go Vegan-ish.
 I love what she’s doing with it!
 It’s a warm and welcoming way to introduce people to plant-based eating.
 She posts restaurant tips, travel food, new products, and more.
 She gives people permission to do the best they can and not give up if they fall off the wagon for a while.